gyorilab/emmaa/doc/model_config.rst

 - `run_daily_update` : bool
     Whether the model should be updated with new literature daily.

+- `run_daily_tests` : bool
+    Whether the model should be assembled and tested daily.
+Note that by default all models that are updated are also assembled and tested, so this argument is only necessary for the models that are not updated daily (e.g. rasmodel is a manual model that isn't updated daily but we want to test it since the tests created from literature-based models can change).

 - `export_formats` : list[str], optional
     A list of formats the model can be exported to.
 Accepted values include:
     `indranet`, `pybel`, `sbml`, `kappa`, `kappa_im`, `kappa_cm`, `gromet`,